Introduction

 Zionism depends on anti-Semitism.
 It’s its raison d’être.
 Where ant-Semitism doesn’t exist, it must be created.
 Contrary to popular assumptions, Zionism is not a religious movement.
 Zionist aspirations began to coalesce in the early part of the nineteenth century in a movement known as the Haskalah, which was influenced by the European Enlightenment, and growing tendencies that began to view cultural groups as nations, analogous to the German idea of volk, meaning “people” or “race.”
 But, early Zionists met with opposition from, either Jews who had assimilated into European societies, or on religious grounds, from the traditionally-minded rabbinical courts.
 Without a meaningful religious argument, the Zionists’ only recourse was to highlight the need to escape anti-Semitism.
 As they are not open to rational dialogue with a people they deem inferior, Zionists have resorted publicly to appeals to pity, and behind the scenes to coercion, even brazenly exploiting to their advantage the canard of “Jewish power.”

 The pivotal moment in the history of the Zionist movement was when all its efforts were finally fulfilled on November 19, 1917, in the Balfour Declaration, when the British Zionist Federation was offered the land of Palestine for settlement.
 The Zionist Federation was established with the help of Moses Gaster (1856 – 1939) a central figure of the Hovevei Zion movement in Romania, and later Hakham, or Chief Rabbi, of the Bevis Marks Synagogue in London.
 The founding of the Bevis Marks, the oldest synagogue in the United Kingdom in continuous use, is linked to the mission of Menasseh ben Israel (1604 – 1657), leader of the Jewish community of Amsterdam, whose Rosicrucian followers were closely linked with the movement of the false-prophet Shabbetai Zevi (1626 – 1676), who, inspired by the Kabbalah of Isaac Luria (1534 – 1572), declared himself messiah in 1666.
-His followers then established the Bevis Marks synagogue in London, which was connected with the Royal Society, who ultimately founded Freemasonry and the Illuminati, laying the groundwork for the Occult Revival of the eighteenth century, which produced secret societies like the the Hermetic Order of the Golden Dawn, which, paradoxically, ultimately influenced the rise of the racist beliefs that inspired the Nazis.
+His followers then established the Bevis Marks synagogue in London, which was connected with the Royal Society, who ultimately founded Freemasonry and the Illuminati, laying the groundwork for the Occult Revival of the eighteenth century, which produced secret societies like the Hermetic Order of the Golden Dawn, which, paradoxically, ultimately influenced the rise of the racist beliefs that inspired the Nazis.

 The same network was also responsible for the production of the infamous Protocols of the Learned Elders of Zion, outlining a Judeo-Masonic plot for world domination, that served, as Norman Cohn referred to them, as the Nazis’ “warrant for genocide.”
 The attraction of The Protocols of Zion is that they provide an easy answer for those who accurately perceive that global politics often operate according to objectives hidden from the public.
 Hollywood, where Jews hold a predominant place, produces an endless array of titillation that not only distracts from more important responsibilities, but, to use the cliché, corrupts morals.
 American wars are clearly not fought for the protection of “democracy,” but rather often by proxy to serve Israeli foreign policy objectives.
 The educational system encourages regurgitation of the same tired narratives.
 The news media, despite pretending to be “free,” act in unison to disguise the real motives, often under enormous pressure from the influential “Zionist lobby,” using the threat of public humiliation to intimidate critics into submission.
 And, ultimately, if these are involved in criticism of Israel, they are accused of “anti-Semitism.”
 How else to explain what appears to be a coordinated effort, than to cry “it’s the Jews!”
 The astonishing truth is that it appears to be part of a plot by Zionists to give exactly that impression, so as to not only provide the opportunity to denounce any who expose their nefarious deeds as “anti-Semites,” but even more deviously, to create the impression of rampant hatred of the Jewish people, which provides the necessary worldwide sympathy for support of their cause.